highlight/highlight/docs-content/getting-started/2_frontend-backend-mapping.md

 ## Distributed Tracing

 Your backend might be a distributed system with multiple services.
-Say, for example, your frontend Next.js application uses a Next.js backend which in turn makes HTTP requests to a Python FastAPI microservice.
-You would want errors and logs from your Python service to be attributes to the frontend sessions in Highlight.
+Say, for example, a frontend Next.js application with a Next.js backend ,which makes HTTP requests to a Python FastAPI microservice.
+In a case like that, you may want errors and logs from your Python service to be attributed to the frontend sessions in Highlight.

-Our frontend -> backend tracing is based on the `x-highlight-request` HTTP header.
-If your Next.js backend issues an HTTP request to a FastAPI backend and you forward the `x-highlight-request` header along, the trace will carry over information about the frontend session.
+Our frontend -> backend tracing uses the `x-highlight-request` HTTP header to attribute frontend requests with backend errors and logs.
+So in the case of the example above, assuming all of your services have the highlight sdk installed, if your Next.js backend peforms an HTTP request to a FastAPI backend and you forward the `x-highlight-request` header along, the trace will carry over information about the frontend session.

-A more complex application might not make HTTP requests between backend services, but instead use a message broker like Kafka to queue up jobs.
+A more complex application might not make HTTP requests between backend services, however.
+Instead it may use a message broker like Kafka to queue up jobs.
 In that case, you'll need to add a way to store the `x-highlight-request` you receive from the frontend along with your enqueued messages.
-The service that consumes the messages can pass the value to the highlight SDK via custom error wrapping or logging code.
+The service that consumes the messages can then pass the value to the highlight SDK via custom error wrapping or logging code as per usual.

 ```javascript
 const parsed = H.parseHeaders(request.headers)